gustavonp/roo-recipes/content/recipe/brazilian-esfiha.md

 2. Spread the dough with a rolling pin.

+<blockquote class="with-roo">Use Cornmeal to prevent the dough from sticking to the surface</blockquote>

 2. Cut the dough into small circles using the rim of a glass.

 3. Add the topping to the circle dough like a small pizza, carefully curling the crust inwards.

-4. Brush the egg yolk on the crust before setting the esfihas on a tray.

-5. Bring the esfihas into the oven for 30 minutes.
+4. Bring the esfihas into the oven for 30 minutes.